Divine-Shadow/Data-Structures-in-Clojure/README.md

 Key:

-bst            Binary Search Tree.
+bst:            Binary Search Tree.

-dlist-atom     Doubly Linked List (mutable through the use of the 'atom' object)
+dlist-atom:     Doubly Linked List (mutable through the use of the 'atom' object)

-fifolifo       Queues and Stacks (First In First Out, Last In First Out)
+fifolifo:       Queues and Stacks (First In First Out, Last In First Out)

-first-one      Practice file to get the hang of Leiningen
+first-one:      Practice file to get the hang of Leiningen

-linked-list    Singly Linked List
+linked-list:    Singly Linked List

-reports        the results of varius test cases
+reports:        the results of varius test cases

-traversal-lab  binary tree traversals
+traversal-lab:  binary tree traversals